What is a host home?

 -

-A host home is simply a household that opens their home for a student to stay in temporarily while HOST provides case management and resources to help the student transition to a long-term, stable situation.
+A host home is simply a household that opens their home for a student to stay in temporarily while HOST provides case management and resources to help the student transition to a long-term, stable housing situation.

 What does the student provide?